-To accommodate this growth, our District is currently undergoing a facility expansion project scheduled to be complete in August 2020.
-This project includes building a new 800 student elementary school as well as a new addition to Southside Elementary in preparation for Southside to serve as a Pre-Kindergarten and Kindergarten center.
+To accommodate this growth, our District completed a facility expansion project.
+This project included building a new 800 student elementary school as well as a new addition to Southside Elementary in preparation for Southside to serve as a Pre-Kindergarten and Kindergarten center.

 Our District currently consists of twelve schools spanning grades K-12, including four charter schools.
 We're proud of the wide array of educational opportunities we offer to our students.
-From our Year-Round program at Maplewood Elementary to our charter schools like Innovations STEM Academy to our Welding and Tech Ed programs at Sparta High School, we have a variety of individualized learning experiences so you can find the right fit for your student.
+From our charter schools like Innovations STEM Academy to our Welding and Tech Ed programs at Sparta High School, we have a variety of individualized learning experiences so you can find the right fit for your student.

 At all of our schools across the district, we strive to create a safe, inclusive school community and maintain the unwavering belief that all children can learn.